ucsb-seclab/greed/README.md

 ### 🎓 Academia

-If you use greed as part of a scientific publication, we would appreciate a citation using these two Bibtex entries:
+If you are using greed for an academic publication, we would really appreciate a citation to the following work:

 ```
 @inproceedings{gritti2023confusum,